Partnering With Parents

 How We Work With Parents

-We strive to model parent partnerships in meaningful ways in all of the Alliance’s work.
+The Children’s Trust Fund Alliance expands and advances the meaningful and authentic roles of parent leaders in state children’s trust and prevention funds.
+The Alliance models parent partnerships in meaningful ways in all of our work.
 This enables the Alliance to support other mission-related organizations to develop and strengthen parent partnerships.

-Learn more about how Alliance actively works with multiple parent groups and offers training and technical assistance to its membership and other mission-related organizations regarding partnering with parents:
+The Alliance actively works with multiple parent groups and offers training and technical assistance to its membership and other mission-related organizations on partnering with parents:

-- The Birth Parent National Network (BPNN) – The National Alliance of Children’s Trust and Prevention Funds’ Birth Parent National Network (BPNN) is working to promote and champion birth parents as leaders and strategic partners in prevention and child welfare systems reform.
-The BPNN actively recruits and welcomes parents who previously have been involved in the child welfare system or have ever been at risk of involvement (almost any parent) in the system, and the organizations that work with parents.
+- The Birth Parent National Network (BPNN) – The Children’s Trust Fund Alliance Birth Parent National Network (BPNN) works to promote and champion birth parents as leaders and strategic partners in prevention and child welfare systems reform.
+The BPNN actively recruits and welcomes parents who have been involved in the child welfare system or have ever been at risk of involvement (almost any parent) in the system, and the organizations that work with parents.